Barandis/kessel/src/docs/tools/maybefatal.md

 #### Parameters

-* `test` A boolean telling whether this reply should represent a fatal failure.
+* `test`: A boolean telling whether this reply should represent a fatal failure.
-* `ctx` The context for the newly created reply.
+* `ctx`: The context for the newly created reply.
-* `errors` The error list detailing errors that hapopened at the context's location.
+* `errors`: The error list detailing errors that hapopened at the context's location.
 Defaults to an empty array.
-* `index` The index into the context's input.
+* `index`: The index into the context's input.
 This is used just to change that index if necessary (in backtracking, for example).
 Defaults to the context's current index.

 #### Returns